-- 13. Add nodes to the /var/spool/torque/server_priv/nodes file.
-For information on syntax and options for specifying compute nodes, see Specifying Compute Nodes on page 10. - 14.
-Configure the MOMs if necessary.
-See Configuring TORQUE on Compute Nodes on page 11. - 15.
-Configure pbs_server and pbs_mom to start automatically at system boot, then start their daemons.
-See Enabling TORQUE as a Service on page 7.
+- 9. Add nodes to the /var/spool/torque/server_priv/nodes file.
+For information on syntax and options for specifying compute nodes, see Specifying Compute Nodes on page 15. - 10.
+Configure the MOMs if necessary (see Configuring TORQUE on Compute Nodes on page 16 in the TORQUE Administrator Guide). - 11.
+Configure pbs_server and pbs_mom to start automatically at system boot, and then start their daemons.